What Is an Objective Summary? Definition, Examples & Tips

 - Remove any language that could be interpreted as biased or subjective

-Manually writing meeting summaries can work, but it often creates problems that affect both quality and efficiency.
+Manually writing meeting summaries often creates problems that affect both quality and efficiency.
 One major challenge is time.
 Writing detailed, objective summaries takes a lot of effort, especially for teams that meet often.
 When this responsibility falls on senior staff, it can take them away from more important strategic work.

 Another issue is inconsistency.
 Different people take notes in different ways, which means the format, tone, and level of detail can vary a lot.
 This makes it harder for others to quickly understand what was discussed or decided during a meeting and extract just the facts.